OvieMudi/flask_trivia/backend/README.md

 export FLASK_ENV=development
 flask run
 ```

+The commands above is contained within the `/backend/run.sh` script file.

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.